rzshrote/pybrops/docsrc/source/standard_usage/population_genetics/coancestry_matrices.rst

 Class Family Overview
 =====================

-The ``CoancestryMatrix`` family of classes is used to represent coancestry relationships between individuals. ``CoancestryMatrix`` objects can be used in the estimation of genomic prediction models and to make selection decisions.
+The ``CoancestryMatrix`` family of classes is used to represent coancestry relationships between individuals.
+This includes additive relationship matrices and genomic relationship matrices.
+Coancestry matrices can be used in the estimation of genomic prediction models and to make selection decisions. ``CoancestryMatrix`` objects store additional taxa metadata which serve as labels for rows and columns in the matrix.

 Summary of Coancestry Matrix Classes
 ====================================

+Coancestry matrix classes can be found in the ``pybrops.popgen.cmat`` module in PyBrOpS.
+Within this maodule are several interfaces and implemented classes, which are summarized in the table below.

 .. list-table:: Summary of classes in the ``pybrops.popgen.cmat`` module
     :widths: 25 20 50